 space, bound in explosive embrace.

-in an instant’s nakedness, release, frenzy, millions upon millions breaking through;
+an instant’s nakedness, release, frenzy, millions upon millions breaking

 just one human kiss.

 the girl’s tresses unloose themselves,